russ-hensel/python_opinions/README.md

 # python_opinions
-some of my own opinions about python with code.
+Some of my own opinions about python with code

+The first one is on ini/config/parameter files.